I have now completed

 He wandered aimlessly for a while and soon found himself walking along the Unter den Linden boulevard in the grand

-heart of Berlin .
-The rain had
+heart of Berlin Germany

 Will stopped and looked over his left shoulder.
 Behind him was the Hotel Adlon where he was booked in to stay overnight, but he had unconsciously walked right past it.
 Ahead of him was the neoclassical grandeur of the Brandenburg Gate, standing like an island between the other buildings as if a Greek temple had once been there and had been totally demolished except for one part of it.
 He slowly strolled underneath the structure, along the middle of the five pathways through it; running his hand along the stone uprights.
 He looked up at it from its foot.
 This ceramic symbol of Prussian hegemony loomed over his fragile human frame, as if it were a stone boot about to crush him like a beetle.
 Imperialists always did this; build follies with no other purpose than to look imposing and terrifying to the subjugated citizenry.
 As he walked onto Königgrätzer Straße, Will worked out that he was being driven by a subconscious urge.
 He strode southwards and then entered the Zoo District.
 To his right was a vast forested park that was dark grey almost to the point of complete blackness in the fading light.
-He had no map and had never been toBerlin
+He had no map and had never been toBerlin Petrograd , he had trod these

 pavings mentally to the point that they were familiar.
 When he had set out on